Meghan Markle Gave a Crucial Speech at a Voter Registration Event

 Meghan Markle appeared at voter registration event "When All Women Vote," staged by Michelle Obama's When We All Vote organization, on Thursday.

-london, united kingdom october 15 embargoed for publication in uk newspapers until 24 hours after create date and time meghan, duchess of sussex attends the wellchild awards at the royal lancaster hotel on october 15, 2019 in london, england photo by max mumbyindigogetty images
+london, united kingdom january 31 embargoed for publication in uk newspapers until 24 hours after create date and time meghan, duchess of sussex attends an engagement with the association of commonwealth universities acu at city, university of london on january 31, 2019 in london, england the duchess met students from the commonwealth now studying in the uk, for whom access to university has transformed their lives photo by max mumbyindigogetty images

 (Image credit: Max Mumby/Indigo)